louiscouston/louiscouston.github.io/_pages/about.md

 Current research interests include: (i) modelling of the ice-shelf--ocean boundary layer, (ii) morphological stability and dynamics of ice-ocean interfaces, (iii) dynamics of subglacial lakes, (iv) dynamics of subglacial water environments on icy moons, (v) wave--mean-flow interactions and (vi) statistical learning methods for reduced-order climate modelling.
 Visit our Projects webpage to know more about the outstanding Earth Sciences questions we strive to address.

 If you're a student, postdoc or researcher interested in joining or visiting our group, please send me an email at louis.couston ...
 [AT] ... ens-lyon.fr or stop by my office at M1 020, ENS de Lyon, 46, allée d’Italie, 69007, Lyon, France.
-Visit the Resources webepage for reccuring funding opportunities.
 Open positions will be advertised at the bottom of this webpage.
+You can visit the Resources webepage for reccuring funding opportunities.

 Note that I go by Louis (he/him/his), altough my full first name is Louis-Alexandre.